Baby Got Anti-Bac?

 At Homethings, we believe that for the majority of consumer products adding additional ‘anti-bacterial’ agents is unnecessary exposure to more chemicals, often with no clear added benefit from a ‘performance’ perspective.

-Call us sceptics but the term ‘antibacterial’ is quite possibly just a marketers dream for big business, particularly at worrying times like these.
+Call us sceptics but the term ‘antibacterial’ is quite possibly just a marketers dream for big business, particularly during worrying times like within a pandemic.

 Non-antibacterial cleaning products will already have disinfectants that act as antimicrobial agents targeting microorganisms effectively without necessarily having to ‘sterilise’ an environment or surface.
 Vinegar and citric acid are examples of natural disinfectants and antimicrobial agents.